 Thompson scores 30, Warriors adjust to beat Lakers 127-100

+“They made their adjustments.
+We knew they were going to do that, that’s what a championship team does,” James said.
+“They held serve on their home court tonight.”

 Coach Steve Kerr switched things up and inserted JaMychal Green into the starting lineup for Kevon Looney, who had a career-high 23 rebounds in Game 1 but has been dealing with an illness.
-Kerr aimed to give a different look with scoring options and perhaps more free-throw chances by going hard at Davis in the paint — where Golden State got thoroughly outplayed in a 117-112 loss in the opener.
+Kerr aimed to give a different look with scoring options and more free-throw chances by going hard with a physical presence against Davis in the paint — where Golden State got thoroughly outplayed in a 117-112 loss in the opener.

+Thompson’s basket with 7:48 left in the third gave Golden State its biggest lead at 82-64 and the Warriors rolled from there.

+“Klay got it going and our defense was kind of fueling our offense,” Kerr said.

 James shot 6 for 8 in the first with a pair of 3s for 14 points as the Lakers led 33-26.
 He retrieved a loose ball and let it fly for a pretty 3 with 7:47 before halftime but the Warriors were too much.